 You’ll need to do some planning and research before applying:

-- Pull credit reports – Even if you’re 100 percent certain you have no credit history, it pays to double check.
+- Pull credit reports – Even if you’re 100 percent certain you have no credit history, it pays to double-check.
 If you’ve been listed as an authorized user on a credit card, you could already have a solid credit history.
-You’re entitled to one free credit report from each of the three bureaus every 12 months.
+You’re entitled to one free credit report from each of the three bureaus every week until the end of 2023.
 You can get them at annualcreditreport.com.

 - Shop around – Having no credit doesn’t mean you’re automatically disqualified for good deals and rates.
 Don’t settle for the first lender who gives you a decent offer, shop around and see what others can offer.
 If you have history with a bank or credit union, consider going to them for financing.
 They may be willing to work with you to get the best deal for your situation.